nervina-labs/joyid-lib-demo/README.md

 # joyid-lib-demo

-The contract demo with joyid dynamic link library
+The contract demo of joyid dynamic link library(ckb-lib-joyid/build/joyid.so)

 Build contracts: